 2 packets of vanilla sugar powder (or use fresh vanilla and add about 15g more sugar)

 A pinch of salt

 1. Warm a little milk, about 50ml, pour it into a coffee cup or glass, and dissolve the yeast in it with a couple of pinches of sugar and leave in a warm place for 15 minutes or so.
 If the yeast is active it’ll start to foam up on top.

-2. Bring the rest of the milk (150ml) to the simmer in a pan and just before it starts to boil stir in 3 tablespoons on the plain flour and keep stirring until the flour has dissolved.
+2. Bring the rest of the milk (150ml) to a simmer in a pan and just before it starts to boil stir in 3 tablespoons of the plain flour and keep stirring until the flour has dissolved.

 3. Pour the milk/flour mixture into a bowl and leave the milk to cool, and once it has cooled, mix in the hopefully now frothing yeast and milk mixture.
 Cover the pan with a damp cloth or a loose piece of foil and leave in a warm place until it starts to rise to double its original size, probably about 45 minutes.